madara-tribe/Jetson-IOT-3dDepth-Calcurator/README.md

 # Jetson-IOT-3dDepth-Calcurator

-Use onnx yolov4-tiny to calcurate 3d depth distance with camera on jetson.
+Use onnx yolov4-tiny to calcurate 3d depth distance with camera on jetson or Qt6.
-It estimate distances as car driving camera depth estimate system or rifle scope supporter.
+It estimate distances as car driving camera depth estimate system.

-It estimate for objects like truch, car and person
+It estimate for objects like truch, car and person.

+Use oriinal formula to calcurate 3d depth distance.
-Its situation is limited on ```(1216, 1936)``` screen. this depth calcurator can be used on the limited environment.
+So, capture image size are limited ```(1216, 1936)``` screen. this depth calcurator can be used in the limited environment.

 Sample driving movie